Yug Ylimaf: Plot

 When Brian attempts to score a date at a bar, he gets a girl to come to his house, claiming he has a time machine.
 They sneak into Stewie's room and use the time machine to travel to the assassination of Abraham Lincoln.
 Brian uses this tactic to score other dates, traveling to events such as the Hindenburg disaster and segregation-era America.
 However, when one of his dates points out the "years traveled" gauge on the time machine, Brian realizes Stewie might discover what he has been doing; to avoid this, he sets the "years traveled" gauge backward, which causes the time machine to have a complete meltdown and a bright blue light to emerge.
 Stewie wakes up to see this and Brian claims Meg is responsible, before an enormous energy blast blows Stewie and Brian against the wall, knocking them unconscious.

 The next morning, the two awake to discover that Brian's tampering with the machine has caused time to run backward.
-Stewie and Brian go around town, examining the effects of the machine, witnessing events running backward, such as a fight between Peter and Ernie the Giant Chicken (after Peter had opened his car door when Ernie crashed his bicycle into it).
+Stewie and Brian go around town, examining the effects of the machine, witnessing events running backwards, such as a fight between Peter and Ernie the Giant Chicken (after Peter had opened his car door when Ernie crashed his bicycle into it).
 After noticing that Cleveland is back living in Quahog, it becomes apparent that reverse time is starting to accelerate.
-Even worse, when Stewie sees that he is un-teething, he realizes the reversed timeline is beginning to affect them as well, and they are also reliving the ipecac incident in reverse.
+Even worse, when Stewie sees that he is un-teething, he realizes the reversed timeline is beginning to affect them as well, and they also relive the ipecac incident in reverse.
 When they see that Bonnie is pregnant and that Susie has been "unborn", Stewie realizes he too will be unborn if the time machine is not fixed.

-While nearly completing the repairs of the time machine, Stewie suddenly loses the ability to walk and sees Meg's voice revert from Mila Kunis to Lacey Chabert, who realizes that the time of his birth is growing near.
+While nearly completing the repairs of the time machine, Stewie suddenly loses the ability to walk and sees Meg's voice revert back to Lacey Chabert; he realizes that the time of his birth is growing near (meaning that time had been rewinded back one year).
 When Stewie is taken to the hospital to be unborn, Brian is forced to fix the machine by himself.
 Trying to set the time forward again, he gets the idea to do the opposite of what he did the first time – he sets the time gauge forward, causing a second meltdown which again knocks him unconscious but keeps the machine intact.
 Brian wakes up to see that the timeline has been restored and rushes to the hospital just in time to witness Stewie's birth, and is inadvertently responsible for Stewie getting his name.
 Stewie thanks Brian for saving his life and the Griffins head home with their newborn baby.
 As the episode ends, Chris tells the family that he heard Stewie talk, which Lois dismisses.